Tejjal-Spandanaa-TG/Advocate_Website/README.md

 ## Overview
 This project aims to create a visually appealing, professional, and user-friendly website for an advocate specializing in various legal services.
 The website will feature a modern UI, smooth animations, and transitions to enhance the user experience.

-## V0 Prompt
-*"Create a visually appealing, professional, and user-friendly website for an advocate specializing in legal services, including lease deeds, sale deeds, sale agreements, legal heir certificates, death certificates, and cases related to criminal, civil, and family law.
-The website should have a law-themed design with a clean, modern UI that incorporates smooth animations and transitions to enhance user experience."*

 ## Design & Aesthetic Requirements
 - **Theme**: Professional law-themed design with deep blues, dark grays, and gold accents.